gree-gorey/geoip-exporter/README.md

 {{location}}
 ```
 Mark checkpoint *Instant*.
+Your setting should look like this:

 ![map](https://raw.githubusercontent.com/gree-gorey/geoip-exporter/master/static/wm1.png "map")

 Then go to the *Worldmap* tab and set up it as this:

 ![map](https://raw.githubusercontent.com/gree-gorey/geoip-exporter/master/static/wm2.png "map")

+From this point on your worldmap panel is ready.

 ### TODO